-A breach of the instructions or advice of an invigilator, supervisor, or the awarding body in relation to the examination rules and regulations minor non-compliance: e.g. sitting in a non-designated seat; continuing to write for a short period after being told to stop major non-compliance: e.g. refusing to move to a designated seat; significant amount of writing after being told to stop related non-compliance leaving examination early (no loss of integrity); removing script from the examination room, but evidence of the integrity was maintained removing script from examination room but with no proof that the script is safe; taking home materials deliberately breaking a timetable clash supervision arrangement; removing script from the examination room and with proof that the script has been tampered with; leaving examination room early so integrity is impaired minor disruption lasting a short time; calling out, causing noise, turning around repeated or prolonged disruption; unacceptably rude remarks; being removed from the examination room; taking another's possessions warnings ignored; provocative or aggravated behaviour; repeated or loud offensive comments; physical assault on staff or property
+A breach of the instructions or advice of an invigilator, supervisor, or the awarding body in relation to the examination rules and regulations - minor non-compliance: e.g. sitting in a non-designated seat / continuing to write for a short period after being told to stop; major non-compliance: e.g. refusing to move to a designated seat / significant amount of writing after being told to stop; related non-compliance

+Failing to abide by the conditions of supervision designed to maintain the security and integrity of the examinations - leaving examination early (no loss of integrity) / removing script from the examination room, but evidence of the integrity was maintained; removing script from examination room but with no proof that the script is safe / taking home materials; deliberately breaking a timetable clash supervision arrangement / removing script from the examination room and with proof that the script has been tampered with / leaving examination room early so integrity is impaired

+Disruptive behaviour in the examination room or assessment session (including use of offensive language) - minor disruption lasting a short time / calling out, causing noise, turning around; repeated or prolonged disruption / unacceptably rude remarks / being removed from the examination room / taking another's possessions; warnings ignored / provocative or aggravated behaviour / repeated or loud offensive comments / physical assault on staff or property